 Georgia Education Code For Homeschooling

 This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at the Georgia Department of Education website for Curriculum, Instruction and Assessment Home Schools.
+Check for updates at the Georgia Department of Education website for Curriculum, Instruction, and Assessment for Home Schools.

-Compulsory attendance – Between 6 and 16 years of age.
+Compulsory attendance in Georgia – Between 6 and 16 years of age.

 Georgia Education Code: Sections Relevant to Homeschoolers